-Snorks Septic Service is a family owned and operated septic pumping and installation business based near Guelph, Ontario and serving Southern Ontario with over 20 years of quality service and experience.
+Snorks Septic Service is a family owned and operated septic pumping business based near Guelph, Ontario and serving Southern Ontario with over 20 years of quality service and experience.

 We specialize in maintaining residential septic systems in an environmentally friendly manner!

 We provide the following services while we are there:

 - Provide septic system inspection report

 WE ARE A MEMBER OF THE ONTARIO WASTEWATER ASSOCIATION

 If you are looking to have a new septic system INSTALLED please reach out to our sister company, Pioneer Septic Solutions.

 ABOUT your tank

 Protecting the environment is uppermost in our thoughts and actions today.
 You can do your part by operating your septic system in an environmentally friendly manner.
 How can you protect the environment?
 The answer lies in pumping frequency.
 It is important to remove sludge from your septic tank at regular intervals in order to maintain its effectiveness.